 \subsection{Weighted Fourier series representation}

-The most common approach in computing time-varying correlation in time series data is through SW, where correlations between brain regions are computed over the windows \cite{allen.2014,hutchison.2013,shakil.2016,mokhtari.2019,huang.2020.NM}.
-However, the use of discrete windows can induce unnecessary high-frequency fluctuations in dynamic correlations \cite{oppenheim.2001}, though in some cases tapering can mitigate this effect \cite{allen.2014}.
-Further, correlation computation within windows is sensitive to outliers \cite{devlin.1975}.
+The predominant method for computing time-varying correlation in time series data, particularly in neuroimaging studies, involves Sliding Windows (SW).
+This technique entails computing correlations between brain regions across various time windows \citep{allen.2014, hutchison.2013, shakil.2016, mokhtari.2019, huang.2020.NM}.
+However, the use of discrete windows in SW can lead to artificially high-frequency fluctuations in dynamic correlations \citep{oppenheim.2001}.
+While tapering methods can occasionally mitigate these effects \citep{allen.2014}, the correlation computations within these windows remain susceptible to the influence of outliers \citep{devlin.1975}.

-To address these problems, we performed the Weighted Fourier series (WFS) representation that generalizes the cosine Fourier transform with the additional exponential weight that smooths out high frequency noises while reducing the Gibbs phenomenon \cite{chung.2007.TMI,huang.2019.DSW}.
-WFS further avoids using sliding windows (SW) in computing correlations over time.
-For persistent homology method to work robustly across different subjects and time points, such signal denoising methods are needed.
-Consider arbitrary noise signal $f(t), t \in [0,1]$ which will be denoised through diffusion.
+To circumvent these limitations, we employed the Weighted Fourier Series (WFS) representation \citep{chung.2007.TMI,chung.2008.TMI}.
+This approach extends the traditional cosine Fourier transform by incorporating an additional exponential weight.
+This modification effectively smooths out high-frequency noise and diminishes the Gibbs phenomenon \citep{chung.2007.TMI, huang.2019.DSW}.
+Crucially, WFS eliminates the need for sliding windows (SW) when computing time-correlated data.
+Given the necessity for robust signal denoising methods to ensure the efficacy of the persistent homology method across various subjects and time points, such an approach is needed.
+Consider an arbitrary noise signal \( f(t), t \in [0,1] \), which will undergo denoising through the diffusion process.

 \begin{theorem} The unique solution to 1D heat diffusion: \bqn \frac{\partial}{\partial {s}} h(t,s) = \frac{\partial^2}{\partial t^2} h(t,s) \eqn on unit interval $[0,1]$ with initial condition $h(t,{s}=0)=f(t)$ is given by WFS: \bqn h(t,{s})=\sum_{l=0}^\infty e^{- l^2\pi^2 {s}}c_{fl}\psi_l(t), \eqn where $\psi_0(t) =1$, $\psi_l(t) = \sqrt{2} \cos ( l \pi t)$ are the cosine basis and $ c_{fl}=\int_{0}^1f(t)\psi_l(t)dt$ are the expansion coefficients. \end{theorem}